kseniabusquet/project-1-memory-game/README.md

 - If the cards are a match, they will be kept flipped over
 - If the cards are not a match, they will be flipped back again
 - The game continues until all the the cards have been paired up
-- If the countdown reached 0, and not all the cards have been flipped over, the round counts as lost
+- If the countdown reached 0, and not all the cards have been flipped over, the round counts as los, and a message _"Round lost :("_ will be displayed
 -  When the round is finished, the results will be displayed on the left hand-side, including the round number, the total time spent and the number of moves
 -  In case the round was started over with the **RESET** button, a message _"Round number #... resetted"_ will be displayed
--  In case the player has run out of time, a message _"Round lost :("_ will be displayed
 -  After 3 rounds played, the round with the best results will be displayed: _"The round with the best results: round #... with ... moves under ... seconds"_
 -  By the same number of moves, the shortest time will be considered and the following message will be displayed: _"There is more than one round with the best results: round #... and round #... with ... moves under ... seconds"_
 -  If no round was played (only lost or resetted), the game is considered **lost** and the following message will be displayed _"Game lost.
 Please try again 😉"_